prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

   **Request:**

-  :query nonce: any value that is invertible by the wallet.
-This value will be included in the offer, so that when the wallet receives the proposal it can easily check whether it was the genuine receiver of the proposal it got.
+  :query nonce: Any string value.
+This value will be
+    included in the offer, so that when the wallet receives the proposal it can easily check whether it was the genuine receiver of the proposal it got.
     This value is needed to avoid proposals' replications.

   **Response**